 It has never been more important to have an online sales channel.
 The pandemic has shifted the majority of shopping online.
 Additionally, online stores are less expensive to run than physical stores and increase the customer pool that brands can target.
+But what does it take to launch eCommerce successfully?

 Speed is everything.
 “COVID has put pressure on brands to find solutions for their direct-to-consumer strategy,” Scalefast Co-Founder and CMO Olivier Schott says.
 “With so many retail stores closing, they need to be able to provide a way to sell DTC wherever those consumers are online.”